franciscospauldingastudillo/franciscospauldingastudillo.github.io/README.txt

 fspauldinga.com is the personal website of Francisco Spaulding-Astudillo.
-I use the Strata template from HTML5 UP, which is free for personal and commercial use under the CCA 3.0 license (html5up.net/license).
+I use the Editorial template from HTML5 UP, which is free for personal and commercial use under the CCA 3.0 license (html5up.net/license).